Dairy farming business

 Dairy farming is a type of agri-business involved in the production of milk from domestic animals.
 The plant which processes milk and produces milk products are called dairy plant or dairy.
 Animals which are used for milk production in the dairy farm are called dairy animals.
 In India cows, she-buffaloes and female goats are generally used for milk production on a dairy farm.
 Success in dairy farm business depends on several factors.
 Some important information for dairy farming business is given below

-- The initial investment in dairy farming is low in comparison to other Industry.
+- The initial investment in dairy farming business is low in comparison to other Industry.

 - It is environment-friendly.
-Pollution risk from dairy industry is very low.
+Pollution risk from dairy farming business is very low.

 - The demand for milk product is increasing rapidly.

 - Cow dung is good organic manure it increases soil fertility.